Tidewater Midstream and Infrastructure (TSE:TWM) Trading Up 66.7% – Here’s What Happened

-Several analysts recently issued reports on the stock.
-CIBC lifted their price target on shares of Tidewater Midstream and Infrastructure from C$0.30 to C$0.40 and gave the company a “neutral” rating in a research report on Thursday, January 9th.
-Scotiabank reduced their price objective on shares of Tidewater Midstream and Infrastructure from C$0.45 to C$0.30 in a report on Friday, November 15th.
-Finally, Atb Cap Markets lowered shares of Tidewater Midstream and Infrastructure from a “strong-buy” rating to a “moderate buy” rating in a report on Friday, November 15th.
-One equities research analyst has rated the stock with a sell rating and five have issued a hold rating to the stock.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Hold” and a consensus target price of C$0.66.
+A number of analysts have recently issued reports on TWM shares.
+Scotiabank reduced their price target on shares of Tidewater Midstream and Infrastructure from C$0.45 to C$0.30 in a research report on Friday, November 15th.
+CIBC lifted their target price on shares of Tidewater Midstream and Infrastructure from C$0.30 to C$0.40 and gave the company a “neutral” rating in a research note on Thursday, January 9th.
+Finally, Atb Cap Markets downgraded shares of Tidewater Midstream and Infrastructure from a “strong-buy” rating to a “moderate buy” rating in a research note on Friday, November 15th.
+One investment analyst has rated the stock with a sell rating and five have assigned a hold rating to the company.
+According to data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of C$0.66.

 Tidewater Midstream and Infrastructure Company Profile